valiton/harbourmaster-docs/harbourmaster.md

-# Harbourmater
+# Harbourmaster

 ## About

 The Harbourmaster application is the backbone of the Harbourmaster SSO.
 It provides the API which powers all other applications.
 [https://hub.docker.com/r/valiton/harbourmaster/](https://hub.docker.com/r/valiton/harbourmaster/)

 Its main API is the REST API, which contains a full documentation with Swagger: [http://YOUR\_HARBOURMASTER\_URL/docs](http://YOUR_HARBOURMASTER_URL/docs)